madhur-taneja/Front-End-Projects/Project 1 (Establishing Developer Mindset)/README.md

 ## Project Summary

-On the project submission page, these things were expected of us:
+On the project submission page, these things were expected of us with the given scenario's:

 1. Imagine that you are a month into your Nanodegree program and you’re stuck.
 Totally stuck.
 You have no idea what’s wrong and you have no idea how to get yourself out of this mess.
-You’ll write a letter to yourself using what you’ve learned.How will you solve your problem?
+You’ll write a letter to yourself using what you’ve learned.
+How will you solve your problem?
 What skills do you have now that will help you tackle challenges?
 How will what you’ve learned about having a growth mindset help you reach your goals?
 Optional: Consider writing your letter using basic markdown syntax, a key skill that front-end developers use to write readmes.

 2. Write a brief statement sharing your goals as a developer with us.
 These goals can be project goals, career goals, or personal goals.
 Is there a dream job you’re working toward?
 Is there a project idea you’ve been aching to start working on?